jesster413/agusmakmun.github.io/_posts/New-Blog-Ideas.md

   9. what about our business model interests you?
   10. tell me about a time you've dealt with a difficult person and how you overcame that.

-  5 Not So Obvious Ways to Get a Job in Data
+How to Elevate your Data Science Brand
-  1. Slack Channels
+1. kaggle
-  2. Start a Blog
+2. StackOverflow
-  3. Lunch Clubs
+3. Hacker ranked
-  4. Cold email companies you admire
+4. Code Wars
-  5. Hackathons
+5. Data camp
+6. GitHub

+review of R Programming Workshop